AdobeDocs/commerce-operations.en/help/upgrade/prepare/prerequisites.md

 The [system requirements](../../installation/system-requirements.md) describe exactly which versions of third-party software have been tested with Adobe Commerce and Magento Open Source releases.

 Ensure that you updated all system requirements and dependencies in your environment.
 See PHP [7.4](https://www.php.net/manual/en/migration74.php), PHP [8.0](https://www.php.net/manual/en/migration80.php), PHP [8.1](https://www.php.net/manual/en/migration81.php), and [required PHP settings](../../installation/prerequisites/php-settings.md#php-settings).

+>[!NOTE]
+>
+>For Adobe Commerce on cloud infrastructure Pro projects, you must create a [Support](https://support.magento.com/hc/en-us) ticket to install or update services in Staging and Production environments.
+Indicate the service changes needed and include your updated `.magento.app.yaml` and `services.yaml` files and PHP version in the ticket.
+It can take up to 48 hours for the Cloud infrastructure team to update your project.
+See [Supported software and services](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/architecture/cloud-architecture.html#supported-software-and-services).

 ## Verify a supported search engine is installed